camilgosmanov/GNPS/README.md

 - This program uses firefox to navigate through the GNPS library
 - If you are using Windows, you will need to install Rtools to make the presentation
 - If you get an httr error, you may need to download the latest version of either Java or Java JDK
-- If you get a library error, you may need to download the latest version of either R or R Studio
+- If there is a library error, update either R or R Studio

 Camil Gosmanov github.com/camilgosmanov